CoachITGym/katacoda-scenarios/functionsrx/step1.md

 Based on this, let us do a small exercise.
 Click on the link below to open the file in the editor.
 Edit the file, and make it work.

 `multiply.js`{{open}}

+## Hoisting

+Let us now look at the function in the folder step1, in the editor.
+The function is declared *after* the `console.log` statement.
+How does it work?

+---declared functions are hoisted to the top of their scope *along* with their definitions. ----